quiqxiq/roskit/docs/README.md

 This means **every tenant has one webhook token** shared across its routers.
 Rotate via `PUT /tenant/settings`.

 ### Hotspot User Count
-Returns `count - 1` to exclude the admin user, mirroring legacy PHP behavior.
+Returns `len(users)` directly.
+(Earlier versions subtracted 1 to mirror a legacy PHP quirk; that has been removed since RouterOS sentence parsing already excludes the protocol's `!done` row.)

 ### Legacy Migrations
 The legacy XOR `"128"` cycled base64 encryption is decoded by `cmd/migrate import`.
 It auto-creates one tenant per session in the legacy `config.php` (slug = sanitized session name) and tags routers + sales with that tenant.